chao515737/nearest_analysis_plugin/paper.md

 ## Acknowledgements

 The author gratefully acknowledges the Geography Department at Maynooth University for institutional support.
-Special thanks are extended to Dr Conor and Dr Kevin for their academic guidance, constructive feedback, and valuable discussions during the development and testing of this software.
+Special thanks are extended to Dr Conor Cahalane and Dr Kevin Credit for their academic guidance, constructive feedback, and valuable discussions during the development and testing of this software.
 All final code has been reviewed, documented, and validated by the author.